Our Story

 The mission of the Whitewater University Innovation Center is to create and foster durable businesses and jobs through a close alignment of UW-Whitewater’s research and educational competencies and the resources of the City of Whitewater.
 The Innovation Center serves as a foundation for a diversified and robust regional economy through the attraction of new residents, utilization of UW-Whitewater faculty, staff and student expertise and the retention of alumni talent.

-As the Whitewater University Technology Park and Community Engagement Center's Executive Director, Elizabeth Thelen is a leader working at the intersection of technology, economic development and people.
+As the Executive Director Innovation Services and Community Engagement Center, Elizabeth Thelen is a leader working at the intersection of technology, economic development and people.
 She has dedicated her career to connecting people, leading projects and organizations, and getting things done.
 Elizabeth does this by building trusted relationships, strong networks and a passion for technology.
 BDHS Consulting, AeroX Tech, The Water Council, HRDC, Slinger Speedway, Midwest Innovation Exchange are all organizations she has founded, co-founded or led.

 Thelen has a master’s degree in industrial organizational psychology from the University of Wisconsin Oshkosh and numerous certifications in teams, change, leadership, and entrepreneurship.
 She sits on a number of business advisory boards; including Secretary of Wisconsin Aerospace Advisory Board and Wisconsin Chapter leader of the national non-profit, Independent Women’s Network.
 She has real world experience in technology projects, working with start-ups and researchers, organizing and leading teams, and leading businesses through change.
 As an entrepreneur herself, Elizabeth has experience of what it takes to build a team, manage financials, inspire vision and implement for results.